Nooshu/FractalAI/README.md

 npm run build
 ```

 The built files will be in the `dist/` directory.
+The build process includes:
+- Preset manifest generation
+- Vite build with optimizations
+- Brotli compression for static assets

 ## Deployment